-This clause outlines the criteria an applicant an RSA training course approval must comply with in writing.
+This clause outlines the information which the commissioner must set out in writing in an RSA training course approval form.

-Clause 184 - RSA training course approvals - term
+Clause 191 - RSA training course approval - term

 This clause provides an end date for an RSA training course approval if it is not renewed or cancelled.